vertex-lab/website/content/docs/algos.md

 | `personalizedPagerank` | Slower <br> ~600ms | 10  | Highest | personal |

 - **Cost**:
-The cost for each request, measured in credits.
+The cost for each request, measured in Vertex credits.
 For the $ prices, [check out our pricing](/pricing).

 - **Integrity**:
 How resistant the algorithm is to manipulation.
 High integrity indicate that it's hard for attackers to artificially boost their ranking.